 - Taste and adjust seasonings before whisking in the egg mixture.

-Easy soup recipes we love
+Easy soup recipes

 If you are looking for more simple recipes like this one, try this white bean soup.
 It’s also healthy, hearty and gluten-free.
 A few other family favorites are this Italian lentil soup, Italian sausage soup, and this split pea soup.
 One bowl is never enough!